kitayama1234/MATLAB-Kernel-PCA/README.md

 #### Required Input Arguments

 >- `train_data`
->> low vector dataset (size:N-by-D, where N is the number of vectors and D is the dimention of the vectors).
+>> row vector dataset (size:N-by-D, where N is the number of vectors and D is the dimention of the vectors).
 >
 >- `kernel`
 >> type of the kernel function specified as char.